jross365/LMStudio-Client/README.md

 ## Notes/Addendum:

+**07/07/2024** The current version of the code does **not** work with Powershell 5.
+I will attempt to resolve this issue, and I'm not sure when it was first introduced.

 I will write the documentation after I've implemented all primary features and fixed critical bugs and problems.

 Check out my **development journal** (below) to see where I am and what I'm working on.